heabijay/crtcli/README.md

 **Options:**

-- `--package | -p <PACKAGE_NAME>` — Package name to pull.
+- `--package | -p <PACKAGE:DESTINATION>` — Packages to pull and their destination folders (comma-separated `PackageName:DestinationFolder` pairs)

-  Defaults: Tries to determine package name from destination folder.
-(From file ./descriptor.json)
+  Defaults:

-- `--destination-folder | -d <DESTINATION_FOLDER>` — Destination folder where the package files will be unpacked using merge.
+  - Package: Tries to determine package name from destination folder (From file ./descriptor.json)

-  Defaults: Current directory
+  - Destination: Current directory

 And here you can use transforms from [pkg apply](#pkg-apply) command.